wireturn/go-svdb/README.md

     + Bitcoin wallet Lastpusre ( https://lastpurse.com ).

 # Introduce
-  go-svdb Project is a bitdb (https://bitdb.network/) Project.
+  go-svdb Project is a bitcoin database project.
 It implements a query service on bitcoin-sv.
+It also supports BTC.

-  However, go-svdb does not copy any code from bitdb, and go-svdb is a software based on the golang.
+  go-svdb is a software based on the golang.

   The purpose of the go-svdb project is that Bitdb did not meet the needs of the boquan team for the project.